 - Magazine subscriptions

-- Paid credit monitoring services (monitor your credit for free with Credit Karma!)
+- Paid credit monitoring or credit score services (monitor your credit for free with Credit Karma!)

 - Professional membership fees